 “Checklist: ERP data for production planning”

-These contents not only bring rankings but also qualified visitors who want to solve a specific problem.
+This content not only earns you rankings but also attracts qualified visitors seeking to solve a specific problem.

 Problem landing pages instead of pure product pages

 A classic product page lists features.
-A problem landing page shows what problem your product solves and what the process looks like.
-Example:
+A problem landing page shows what problem your product solves and how the process looks.
+For example:

 Classic: “Hydraulic cylinder type XY – technical data”

-Problem-oriented: "Hydraulic cylinders for extreme loads – How to avoid production failures"
+Problem-oriented: “Hydraulic cylinder for extreme loads - Here's how to avoid production failures”

 Practical examples and references as trust anchors

-Show how other companies have profited from your solutions.
+Show how other companies have benefited from your solutions.
 Concrete numbers, industries, and challenges make your expertise tangible.

-Pillar 2: Activation (Push) – Reach out to decision-makers
+Pillar 2: Activation (Push) – Target decision-makers directly

 Not all potential customers search actively.
-Some don't even realize a better solution exists.
+Some don't even know that there's a better solution out there.
 This is where push channels come into play.

-LinkedIn for decision-makers, indoor sales, purchasing, and technical departments
+LinkedIn for decision-makers, inside sales, purchasing, and technology

-LinkedIn is the central channel to win B2B customers in the German-speaking region.
+LinkedIn is the central channel for acquiring B2B customers in the German-speaking region.
 Here you reach CEOs, sales managers, purchasing managers, and technical decision-makers.

 Successful approaches: